 it has to be eliminated as an anachronistic remnant of earlier stages of

 culture and replaced by science dealing with facts and theories which are

 ~ Canadian literary critic

-that it sinks straight to the bottom of the mind where everything that
+and so thoroughly that it sinks straight to the bottom of the mind where

-cause of conflict in the world, preaches racism, sexism, homophobia, and
+is the primary cause of conflict in the world, preaches racism, sexism,

 R Buckminster Fuller (1895-1983)